yusuke-imoto-lab/RECODE/README.md

 ## R code

-Remark: The current version of the R code is not fast because the PCA algorithm on R is slow.
-Therefore, we recommend using the python code for large-scale data.
+Remark: The current version of the R code is not fast because of the lower speed of the PCA algorithm on R. Therefore, we recommend using the python code for large-scale data.

 ### Installation